 Klezmer “without” ICE

-The name “Klezmer on Ice” is meant to playfully honor the unique, weird, and creative culture of the South Minneapolis community in which our festival is rooted, but it is not lost on us that the name of our festival may come off as tone-deaf given the recent murder of Renee Nicole Good z’’l and the ongoing abductions of our neighbors by ICE agents.
+The name “Klezmer on Ice” is meant to playfully honor the unique, weird, and creative culture of the South Minneapolis community in which our festival is rooted, but it is not lost on us that the name of our festival may come off as tone-deaf given the ongoing violence and terror being inflicted on our community by federal agents including ICE.

 Illustration by Xena Goldman